-The United States alone uses and throws away 500 million plastic straws every day.
+Canadians are using and throwing away around 57 million straws every day.
 Recently, it’s come to light how bad this can be for the environment, specifically our oceans.

 Next time you’re at a restaurant, look around at how many plastic straws are being used.
-Then picture that multiplied by millions of people over the course of a year.
-Now that’s a lot of waste.
+Then picture that multiplied by billions of people over the course of a year.
+Now that’s a lot of plastic waste.

 Plastic pollution is quickly becoming one of the greatest threats to ocean life.
 According to Strawless Ocean, plastic straws are often littered or are so light they blow out of trash cans, transport boats and landfills.
 All gutters and storm drains lead to the ocean, so guess where these straws end up?
 In this video by Last Straw Movement, a beach in Hong Kong shows just how many plastic straws are polluting our oceans and beaches.

 Plastic doesn't "go away"